robinbryce/quorum-gcp-preemptible/log.md

 * https://www.terraform.io/docs/providers/google/guides/using_gke_with_terraform.html
 * https://learn.hashicorp.com/terraform/kubernetes/provision-gke-cluster

-Waiting seems to be the anser to being stuck 'preparing plan'
+Waiting seems to be the anser to being stuck 'preparing plan' - ah, no it was absence of .terraformignore  'preparing plan' was trying to copy gigabytes of data from the local .git tree

 Though also ensured the following envs were set